-The school has a zero tolerance policy to racism and any incidents are reported to the Headteacher.
-As well as dealing with racist incidents, if they occur, we try to promote racial harmony through avoiding stereotyping, using positive reinforcement and teaching about differences in the PSCHE curriculum (reflecting the school's Christian values of love and respect).
+The school has a zero tolerance policy to racism and homophobia (or any behaviour which isolates or is intolerant of minority groups).
+Any incidents are reported to the Headteacher.
+As well as dealing with such incidents, if they occur, we try to promote harmony through avoiding stereotyping, using positive reinforcement and teaching about differences in the PSCHE curriculum (reflecting the school's Christian values of love and respect).